mrsilver76/tunelift/README.md

 # TuneLift
-_A command line application for Windows that exports iTunes audio playlists into standard or extended `.m3u` file formats.
-It can also adjust the playlist file paths, making them suitable for use across different computers, operating systems (such as Linux), storage solutions (like NAS devices), and embedded systems._
+_A Windows command line tool to export iTunes audio playlists as standard or extended .m3u files.
+It can also adjust file paths for compatibility with other computers, operating systems (like Linux), NAS devices, and embedded systems._

 > [!NOTE]
 > This program is a complete rewrite of [iTunes Playlist exporter](https://github.com/mrsilver76/itunes_playlist_exporter) and does not upload playlists to Plex.
 If you wish to upload